algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

           - Ensures the test plan and deliverables are consistent with the project's design.
           - Provides the necessary testing environment.
           - Adheres to procedures related to bug fixes programming.

-  This collaborative approach ensures that the test plan not only meets technical requirements but also aligns with overall project goals.

 ## 3. TEST STRATEGY
 ### 3.1 Test Objectives